-- Fund for Excellence: A fund established for programmatic improvements of the NROTC Unit.
-This fund is currently in development and requires a minimum corpus of $25,000 to become endowed.
+- Fund for Excellence: A fund established for programmatic support of the NROTC Unit students.
+The fund is still growing and the current balance is over $33,000.
 Minimum value to support current activities is $50,000.

 How to Support and Give Back:

 1. Click on the button on the upper left side of this page labeled "Give to NROTC."
 Click on that link and the

 Naval ROTC Alumni Association Endowed Fund for Excellence will automatically load on the AU Gift Processing page.
 The rest of the procedures should be menu driven.

 2. If you would prefer to simply mail a check, you must annotate the following on the memo line: NROTC FFE #693620.
 That will ensure the contribution makes it to the correct fund.
 The address is...

 317 South College Street

 Auburn, AL 36849

 3. Should you wish to consult with a Gift Processing representative you can call the main office number at 334-844-1142.
 These folks are more than happy to help, to include taking your credit card or bank draft information and doing the processing for you!
 The web site is www.develop.auburn.edu